openstack-archive/sahara/doc/source/devref/plugin.spi.rst

 on_terminate_cluster(cluster)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When user terminates cluster, Savanna simply shuts down all the cluster VMs.
+When user terminates cluster, Sahara simply shuts down all the cluster VMs.
 This method is guaranteed to be invoked before that, allowing plugin to do some clean-up.

 *Returns*: None